HomeTeamsIndiaAmol Muzumdar – The day I waited, and Waited, and Waited

 Amol Muzumdar – The day I waited, and Waited, and Waited

-Amol Muzumdar – The day I waited, and Waited, and Waited.
-From the vault, a great entertaining day in the history of school cricket.
-This was the year 1987-88 I was in my school days and first in cricket.
+Amol Muzumdar: The Day I Waited, and Waited, and Waited From the vault, a great entertaining day in the history of school cricket This was the year 1987–88 when I was in my school days and first in cricket.
 Shardashram had a formidable team then, certainly the best in Mumbai, and Sachin Tendulkar had already emerged as a batsman of great promise.

 After we had lost two wickets on the first morning, Tendulkar and Kambli came together at the crease.
-Since I was the next man in, I was padded up focused on things in the middle.
+Since I was the next man in, I was padded up and focused on things in the middle.
 At lunch on the first day, the two of them were not out.
-During this interval, I took a few knocks — close to the tent just to ensure my feet were moving.
-Then Tendulkar and Kambli went out again and returned not out at the teak break.
+During this interval, I took a few knocks—close to the tent—just to ensure my feet were moving.
+Then Tendulkar and Kambli went out again and returned not out at the tea break.
 During this break, I took some knocks because I felt a wicket could now fall at any time.

 Amol Muzumdar didn’t stay padded up for long.
-He became the captain for the Mumbai Ranji Trophy team and is currently a mainstay of the Mumbai Middle order.
+He became the captain of the Mumbai Ranji Trophy team and is currently a mainstay of the Mumbai Middle Order.